-The Company has long-term investments in companies that it does not exercise significant influence and accounts for these investments under the cost method.
+Prior to adopting ASU 2016-01 on January 1, 2018, the Company has long-term investments in companies that it does not exercise significant influence and accounts for these investments under the cost method.
 Management regularly evaluates financial information related to these investments to determine whether an other than temporary decline in their value exists.
 Factors indicative of an other than temporary decline include recurring operating losses, credit defaults and subsequent rounds of financings at an amount below the cost basis of the investment.
 Management periodically weighs all quantitative and qualitative factors in determining if any impairment loss exists.
 When a decline in value is deemed to be other-than-temporary, the Company recognizes an impairment loss in other income and expense.
+After adopting ASU 2016-01 on January 1, 2018, the Company elected to record equity investments without readily determinable fair values and not accounted for by the equity method at cost less impairment, adjusted for subsequent observable price changes whether there are observable price changes in orderly transactions for the identical or similar investment of the same issuer.